 Apple grants CEO Tim Cook first major stock package since 2011

-Sept 29 (Reuters) - Apple Inc AAPL.O on Tuesday granted CEO Tim Cook 333,987 restricted stock units, in his first grant since 2011.
+Sept 29 (Reuters) - Apple Inc AAPL.O on Tuesday granted CEO Tim Cook 333,987 restricted stock units, with a possibility to earn as many as 667,974 more if he hits performance targets, in the executive's first stock grant since 2011.

+“Tim has brought unparalleled innovation and focus to his role as CEO and demonstrated what it means to lead with values and integrity," Apple's board of directors said in a statement.

 ((Stephen.Nellis@thomsonreuters.com; (415) 344-4934;))